The nmcli command on Linux Examples and Usages

 Action

 You can use the nmcli command to perform various tasks such as displaying information, creating and managing configuration, changing device and connection status, etc. A task is an action.
-Based on your requirement, you can specify one or more actions.
+Based on your requirements, you can specify one or more actions.

 The nmcli command examples